 Mama, I see you—tired, stretched thin, juggling a million responsibilities.
 You’re trying to care for everyone else, but deep down, you’re longing to feel strong, confident, and pain-free again.
+If you’re struggling with leaky bladders, persistent pain, or weak core strength, I want you to know it’s okay to feel this way—and it’s okay to want change.

 Sometimes, the biggest barriers to reclaiming your health aren’t physical—they’re mental.
 Let’s explore five common barriers and how you can gently move past them, step by step.